han-xudong/metaball-viewer/README.md

 pip install -r requirements.txt
 ```

-Note that the address of the Meta-Finger should be first set in `configs/viewer.yaml`, same as the address in the Meta-Finger.
+Note that the address of the MetaBall should be first set in `configs/viewer.yaml`.
 Then run the viewer:

 ```bash
 python viewer.py
 ```

-When the data of the metaball is available, the viewer will show the streams of the data.
+When the data of the MetaBall is available, the viewer will show the streams of the data.

 ## 📄 License